-Configuration of these interfaces can be done via the Expansion Port 1 or Expansion Port 2 menu items.
+Configuration of the RS232 interface can be done via Expansion Port resp. menu item.

 At the top of the configuration window, you can activate the port, and the connected port's type is displayed under the Port Type field.
 Additional settings are detailed in the table below.
 Support is provided for IPv6 TCP/UDP client/server configurations.

-Figure 86: Expansion Port Configuration
+Figure 82: Expansion Port Configuration

 Item Description Baudrate Configurable communication speed: 300 , 600 , 1200 , 2400 , 4800 , 9600 (default), 19200 , 38400 , 57600 , 115200 , 230400 .
-Data Bits Number of data bits: 7, 8 (default).
+Data Bits Number of data bits: 5, 6, 7, 8 (default).
 Parity Parity control bit: • None - Data will be sent without parity. • Even - Data will be sent with even parity. • Odd - Data will be sent with odd parity.

-Item Description Stop Bits Number of stop bits: 1 (default), 2.
-Flow Control Select the flow control method: None or Hardware .
-Split Timeout Time threshold for message segmentation.
+Stop Bits Number of stop bits: 1 (default), 2.
+Flow Control Select the flow control method: None or Hardware.

+Item Description Split Timeout Time threshold for message segmentation.
 If the gap between two characters exceeds this value (in milliseconds), any buffered characters will be sent over the Ethernet port.
 Protocol Communication protocol: • TCP - Communication using the connection-oriented TCP protocol. • UDP - Communication using the connectionless UDP protocol.
 Mode Connection mode: TCP Server - The router listens for incoming TCP connection requests.
 TCP Client - The router connects to a TCP server using the specified IP address and TCP port.
 Server Address When operating in TCP Client mode, specify the Server Address and TCP Port .
 Both IPv4 and IPv6 addresses are supported.
 TCP Port TCP/UDP port used for communication.
 The router applies this setting for both server and client modes.
 Inactivity Timeout The time period after which the TCP/UDP connection is terminated due to inactivity.

-Table 76: Expansion Port Configuration - Serial Interface
+Table 72: Expansion Port Configuration - Serial Interface